Municipality-of-Rotterdam/pc_prep/.github/PULL_REQUEST_TEMPLATE.md

-Before submitting this PR, please make sure:
+Before accepting this PR, please make sure:

 - [ ] Work is done in a feature branch, with name feature/xxx-task-at-hand
 - [ ] Code does run without errors, if this can be checked